gatsbyjs/gatsby/docs/docs/api-specification.md

 title: API Specification
 ---

-Gatsby's APIs are tailored conceptually to some extent after React.js to improve the coherence between the two systems.
+Gatsby's APIs are tailored conceptually, to some extent, to React.js to improve the coherence between the two systems.

+The two top priorities of the APIs are:
+- Enable a broad and robust plugin ecosystem.
-The two top priorities of the API are : a) enable a broad and robust plugin ecosystem and b) build on top of that a broad and robust theme ecosystem.
+- Build a broad and robust theme ecosystem on top of that.

 ## Prerequisites

-If you’re not familiar with Gatsby’s lifecycle, see the overview [Gatsby Lifecycle APIs](/docs/gatsby-lifecycle-apis/).
+If you’re not familiar with Gatsby’s lifecycle, look into [Gatsby Lifecycle APIs](/docs/gatsby-lifecycle-apis/).

 ## Plugins